Sahitya-jaimaa/Sahitya-jaimaa/README.md

-# Sahitya 👋
+# Hi I'm Sahitya 👋

-**Full-Stack Web Developer | MERN Stack & Java Specialist**
+**Professional Full-Stack Web Developer | MERN Stack & Java Specialist | Based in India**

+💼 I am currently pursuing a Bachelor’s degree in Computer Science Engineering.

+📚 I am actively enhancing my skills in web development and deployment.

+🔍 I welcome inquiries about WordPress, React, JavaScript, Express.js, Tailwind CSS, Django, and MongoDB.

+📧 You can contact me at sahityajaimaa@gmail.com.

-Transforming ideas into dynamic digital experiences, I am a passionate technologist with expertise in the MERN stack and Java.
-My toolkit includes Python, Django, and a range of front-end technologies like HTML5, CSS, and JavaScript.
+Transforming ideas into dynamic digital experiences, I am a passionate technologist with expertise in the **MERN stack** and **Java**.
+My toolkit includes **Python**, **Django**, and a range of front-end technologies like **HTML5**, **CSS**, and **JavaScript**.
 I thrive on crafting seamless applications that engage users and drive results.

-With a keen eye for detail and a commitment to excellence, I leverage modern tools such as Bootstrap and TailwindCSS, along with robust databases like MongoDB, to build scalable solutions.
-My proficiency in Node.js, Express.js, and DevOps practices ensures that every project is optimized for performance and reliability.
+With a keen eye for detail and a commitment to excellence, I leverage modern tools such as **Bootstrap** and **TailwindCSS**, along with robust databases like **MongoDB**, to build scalable solutions.
+My proficiency in **Node.js**, **Express.js**, and **DevOps** practices ensures that every project is optimized for performance and reliability.

 <img src="https://raw.githubusercontent.com/sahitya-jaimaa/sahitya-jaimaa/main/professional.png" alt="Tech Image" align="right" width="250">